crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-security-vs-offensive-security/README.md

 * Become familiar with defensive security and offensive security paradigms
 * Recognize blue teams as an organization's cybersecurity defensive cadre
-* Recognize SOC as the operational arm of blue teams
+* Recognize SOC as an operational arm of blue teams
 * Understand the focus of SIRT/CSIRT in incident response for escalated SOC events
 * Understand how the roles of ethical hackers and red teams intersect and transverse

 This section delineates the two fundamental, complementary paradigms of cybersecurity: defensive security and offensive security.
-Defensive security, embodied by the organization's blue team and its operational arms like the Security Operations Center (SOC) and Computer Security Incident Response Team (CSIRT), focuses on a protector's mindset to prevent, detect, and respond to threats through system hardening, continuous monitoring, and incident management.
-Conversely, offensive security adopts an adversarial perspective through the practices of ethical hacking and red teaming, which involve authorized, real-world attack simulations to proactively identify and exploit vulnerabilities before malicious actors can.
-Ultimately, understanding the distinct mindsets, skills, and organizational roles associated with each paradigm is crucial for building a robust and resilient security posture.
+Defensive security, embodied by an organization's blue team and its operational arms like the Security Operations Center (SOC) and Computer Security Incident Response Team (CSIRT), focuses on a protector's mindset to prevent, detect, and respond to threats through system hardening, continuous monitoring, and incident management.
+In comparison, offensive security adopts an adversarial perspective through the practices of ethical hacking and red teaming, which involve authorized, real-world attack simulations to proactively identify and exploit vulnerabilities before malicious actors can.
+Ultimately, understanding the distinct mindsets, skills, and organizational roles associated with each paradigm is crucial for building a robust and resilient cybersecurity posture.

 ## Topics covered in this section